IBM/blockchainbean/README.md

 # Create a fair trade supply network with Hyperledger Composer and IBM Blockchain Starter Plan

 In this Code Pattern we will create a blockchain app that increases visibility and efficiency in the supply chain of a coffee retailer.
 The private keys and credentials of the blockchain application will be stored on a Cloudant database.
 We will use different transactions to show different possible actions for the different participants in the supply chain.
-This sample application will record all transactions on the IBM Blockchain Starter Kit, and enable a coffee retailer to ensure the customer that their coffee is organic and fair-trade.
+This sample application will record all transactions on the IBM Blockchain Starter Plan, and enable a coffee retailer to ensure the customer that their coffee is organic and fair-trade.
 The Code Pattern can be useful to developers that are looking into learning more about creating applications that mimic a food trust supply chain with Hyperledger Composer.

 When the reader has completed this Code Pattern, they will understand how to:

-* Interact with IBM Blockchain Starter Kit
+* Interact with IBM Blockchain Starter Plan
 * Build a blockchain back-end using Hyperledger Composer
 * Create and use Cloudant NoSQL Database
 * Deploy a Cloud Foundry application that writes and queries to the ledger